The Cauchy problems for the 2D compressible Euler equations and ideal MHD system are ill-posed in $H^\frac{7}{4}(\mathbb{R}^2)$: The ill-posedness and norm inflation

-We are ready to prove the $H^\frac{7}{4}$ ill-posedness stated in Theorem \ref{2D}.
-Our ill-posedness result is twofold.
 The first part is the instantaneous shock formation.
 This immediately follows from our construction \eqref{dataw0}\eqref{data2} for initial data and our estimate for the shock formation time \eqref{Tshock}.
-In particular, we obtain that, as $\eta \to 0$, the shock formation time $T^*_\eta \to 0 $ and the instantaneous shock forms.
+In particular, we obtain that, as $\eta \to 0$, the shock formation time $T^*_\eta \to 0 $ and the instantaneous shock forms. \begin{remark} Note that the general 2D ideal compressible MHD system \eqref{MHD} forms a hyperbolic system of transport equations.
+In particular, by taking divergence of the third equation in \eqref{MHD}, one could see that the divergence-free condition $\nabla\cdot H=0$ can be transported all the way as long as this condition holds for the initial data.
+The governing maximal speed of this transport system would be the speed of the fast magnetosonic wave.
+To apply our shock formation result in Section \ref{aprior}, we employ the finite-propagating-speed property (see Appendix \ref{FSP}), i.e., the maximal speed of the fast magnetosonic wave is finite. \end{remark}

-In this section, we also prove the second part of the ill-posedness, which is the norm inflation.
-More precisely, we show that the $H^1$ norm of the solutions to 2D ideal compressible MHD system \eqref{MHD} blows up at the shock formation time $T_{\eta}^*$.
+In this section, we also prove the second part of our result, which is the $H^1$ norm inflation.
+More precisely, within the planar symmetric region, we show that the $H^1$ norm of the solutions to 2D ideal compressible MHD system \eqref{MHD} blows up at the shock formation time $T_{\eta}^*$ in a future domain $\Omega_{T_\eta^*}$.